The regularity with respect to domains of the additive eigenvalues of superquadratic Hamilton--Jacobi equation: Introduction

 and it is also the unique constant where \eqref{eq:S_0} can be solved.

-We study the additive eigenvalues $c(\lambda)$ on the domain $\Omega_\lambda$, a variation of $\Omega$, together with the associated vanishing discount problems on changing domains $\Omega_\lambda\to \Omega$.
-We show that there is a one-to-one connection betweem the two problems that is not available when $\varepsilon=0$.
-Here, $c(\lambda)$ is also the unique constant such that the cell problem on $\Omega_\lambda$ below can be solved:
+Let $c_{\Omega_\lambda}$ be also the unique constant such that the cell problem on $\Omega_\lambda$ below can be solved:

 The authors of \cite{barles_large_2010} present some first properties of the additive eigenvalues with respect to the underlying domains when $1< p\leq 2$.
-To be precise, let $c_{\Omega}$ be the additive eigenvalue of $H$ on $\Omega$.
-They show that $c_\Omega \leq c_{\Omega'}$ if $\Omega\subset\Omega'$ and, in general, one has the continuity with respect to the domain (under some appropriate perturbations).
-The deeper properties of this map (especially in the second-order case and with $p>2$) seem to remain not investigated.
+To be precise, let $c_\Omega$ be the additive eigenvalue of $H$ on $\Omega$.
+They show that $c_\Omega \leq c_{\Omega'}$ if $\Omega\subset\Omega'$ and, in general, one has continuity with respect to the domain (under some appropriate perturbations).
+The deeper properties of this map (especially in the second-order case and with $p>2$) seem to remain uninvestigated.

-In the linear case, the smoothness of $\lambda\mapsto c(\lambda)$, the principal eigenvalue for elliptic equations, is vastly studied (see Section \ref{sec:the quad case}) for a general perturbation $\Omega_\lambda = \left\lbrace x+\lambda \textbf{V}(x): x\in \Omega\right\rbrace$.
-When $p=2$ and $\mathbf{V} = \mathbf{Id}$, the problem we consider can be transformed to this linear problem and we obtain the smoothness of this map, via the so-called Hopf--Cole transform.
+In the linear case, the smoothness of $\lambda\mapsto c_{\Omega_\lambda}$, the principal eigenvalue for elliptic equations, is vastly studied (see Section \ref{sec:the quad case}) for a general perturbation $\Omega_\lambda = \left\lbrace x+\lambda \textbf{V}(x): x\in \Omega\right\rbrace$.
+When $p=2$ and $\mathbf{V} = \mathbf{Id}$, the problem we consider can be transformed into this linear problem, and we obtain the smoothness of this map via the so-called Hopf--Cole transform.
 We note that solutions to \eqref{eq:main} have different behaviors when $p>2$ and $1<p\leq 2$, which solutions are also called \emph{large solution} that explode on the boundary.
-This case $1<p\leq 2$ will be appear in a future work.
+The case $1<p\leq 2$ will be addressed in future work.